klembot/grunt-entwine-quickstart/README.md

 | File Name | Purpose |
 |-----------|---------|
+|`app-options.json`| This is a configuration file for app versions of your story.
+Read the [NW.js documentation](https://github.com/nwjs/nw.js/wiki/Manifest-format) for detailed explanations of the settings here.
 |`dist/`    | Your constructed story and supporting assets will appear here. |
 |`src/`     | Place any Twine stories, Twee source code, CSS files, JavaScript files, or multimedia assets here to be incorporated into your constructed story.
 You can arrange things into subfolders as much as you like.
 Twine stories, CSS files, JavaScript files, and Twee stories will be automatically be incorporated into the story, wherever they are.
 All assets will be copied to the `dist/` folder, and the structure you've established in `src/` will be collapsed to a single level. |
 | `twine-stories` | Twine stories you requested to be incorporated into your stories will be copied here from your library folder.
 This ensures that if you give this folder to someone else, they'll have everything needed to run `grunt build` too.
 You never need to copy things here manually; use `grunt setup` to have them copied for you, instead. |